-Therefore, he seized the opportunity when the Rudolf Steiner movement asked him to compose a work with texts by the romantic mystic and poet Novails.
-The work became ‘Die Erfüllung’, which had its premiere in the Steiner context but, until now, despite being one of Holmboe’s major works and a core piece in his repertoire, has never been performed or recorded.
+At this year’s All Saints’ Concert, Mogens Dahl Chamber Choir wishes to honor one of Danish music’s truly great composers: Vagn Holmboe.
+Outwardly, Vagn Holmboe maintained a low profile, but inwardly and in his music, he was guided throughout his life by spiritual thoughts about music as a manifestation of something cosmic.
+Nothing less.
+That’s why he seized the opportunity when the Rudolf Steiner movement asked him to compose a piece set to the texts of the romantic mystic and poet Novails.
+The work became ‘Die Erfüllung,’ which had its premiere in Steiner circles but, despite being one of Holmboe’s major works and a core piece in his production, has never been performed or recorded otherwise.

 In Johannes Ewald’s poem “Ode to the Soul,” the lost human soul and religious salvation are sung as the only possible hope in Holmboe’s composition for brass instruments, organ, vocal soloists, and choir.
 The rest of the concert program also reflects the spiritual aspects of Holmboe’s art and worldview, with a focus on the cyclical nature of reincarnation, which governed his perspective on composing cosmic music, as he called it.
 The sunset is found in the ancient Egyptian “Hymn to the Sun,” which describes the sun’s journey from sunrise to sunset until the new sunrise – and, of course, in “Song of Sunset” with text by Walt Whitman.